psteinb/hpc-in-a-day/_episodes/01-02-filesystems.md

 ### Lola's Pipeline: Organizing Files

-Knowing just this much about files and directories, Lola is ready to organize the files that the protein assay machine will create.
+Knowing just this much about files and directories, Lola is ready to organize data files that her predecessors left to her.
 First,
-she creates a directory called `north-pacific-gyre` (to remind herself where the data came from).
+she creates a directory called `iot-estimate-of-pi` (to remind herself where the data came from).
 Inside that,
-she creates a directory called `2012-07-03`, which is the date she started processing the samples.
+she creates a directory called `2017-03-15`, which is the date she started processing the samples.
 She used to use names like `conference-paper` and `revised-results`, but she found them hard to understand after a couple of years.